Assouad-like dimensions of a class of random Moran measures II -- non-homogeneous Moran sets: Abstract

 \section{Abstract}

-In this paper, we determine the almost sure values of the $\Phi$-dimensions of random measures $\mu$ supported on random Moran sets in $\R^d$ that satisfy a uniform separation condition.
+In this paper, we determine the almost sure values of the $\Phi$-dimensions of random measures $\mu$ supported on random Moran sets in ${\mathbb{R}}^d$ that satisfy a uniform separation condition.
 This paper generalizes earlier work done on random measures on homogeneous Moran sets \cite{HM} to the case of unequal scaling factors.
-The $\Phi$-dimensions are intermediate Assouad-like dimensions with the (quasi-)Assouad dimensions and the $\theta$-Assouad spectrum being special cases.
+The $\Phi$-dimensions are intermediate Assouad-like dimensions with the (quasi-)Assouad dimensions and the $\theta$ -Assouad spectrum being special cases.

 The almost sure value of $\dim_\Phi \mu$ exhibits a threshold phenomena, with one value for ``large'' $\Phi$ (with the quasi-Assouad dimension as an example of a ``large'' dimension) and another for ``small'' $\Phi$ (with the Assouad dimension as an example of a ``small'' dimension).
-We give many applications, including where the scaling factors are fixed and the probabilities are uniformly distributed.
-The almost sure $\Phi$ dimension of the underlying random set is also a consequence of our results.
+We give many applications, including both where the scaling factors are fixed and the probabilities are uniformly distributed and also where the probabilities are fixed and the scaling factors are uniformly distributed.